-Yes No C2 Do you have a policy of placing students on a waiting list? Х C 2 If yes, please answer the questions below for fall 2009 admissions:

-- C2 If yes, please answer the questions below for fall 2009 admissions - C2 Number of qualified applicants offered a placed on waiting list - C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted

-C2 Number of wait-listed studeC2 Is your waiting list ranked?

-- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
+C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors?